 Disclaimer: my husband has a dreadful sense of direction.

 We were a little disappointed to discover that it’s recommended all activities be booked in advance.
 As we’ve already established, I’m not exactly decisive at the best of times.
-Try me on a day when Pixie is being a Devil, and it becomes even more crucial that whichever choice I make is the right one.
+Try me on a day when the girls are being monsters, and it becomes even more crucial that whichever choice I make is the right one.
 And that, my friend, ain’t easy.

 However, we were very pleasantly surprised that we had no trouble doing the things we wanted to – presumably because we were staying during a relatively quiet period.
 Also, despite having heard horror stories of being unable to get into restaurants, this too was a non-issue.